 Discovering Austen: A Guy’s Take on Pride and Prejudice

 Am I really doing this?
 Yep.
-This guy (me), who grew up on a steady diet of He-Man and D&D, an author known for action, adventure, and monsters bleeding out across the pages of his own books, chose to pick up and read the most chic-flickiest of books ever written, and you know what?
-I...
+This guy (me), who grew up on a steady diet of He-Man and D&D, an author known for action, adventure, and monsters bleeding out across the pages of his own books, picked up the chick-flickiest of books ever written, and you know what?
+I enjoyed it!
+I never go...
 Continue Reading →

 Anthony Doerr Shows Us “All the Light We Cannot See”